Learn the different clinical trial policies enhancing the stewardship of clinical trials.

 - promote broad, transparent, timely, and responsible dissemination of information from NIH-funded clinical trials

-NIH is utilizing a multi-faceted approach to strengthen policies across the life cycle of a clinical trial, from development of the funding opportunity, to the information collected in a grant application or contract proposal, peer review of the application/proposal, and through to monitoring of the award.
+NIH has utilized a multi-faceted approach to strengthen policies across the life cycle of a clinical trial, from development of the funding opportunity, to the information collected in a grant application or contract proposal, peer review of the application/proposal, and through to monitoring of the award.
 These policies address challenges and shortcomings in the design, efficiency, and timely reporting of clinical trials.
 We have known for years that many NIH-funded trials are completed, yet their main results are either never made public or made public in a timely manner.
 Addressing these challenges will ensure the highest likelihood of translating research results into knowledge that will improve human health.

 Additionally, historically NIH has had difficulty reporting how many clinical trials it has funded and results from many NIH-funded clinical trials are never published or reported in a public database.
 Consequently, the Government Accountability Office (GAO) recommended NIH improve clinical trial data collection and establish and implement a process for using this data effectively.
 These recommendations and related regulations have been incorporated into policies that aim to: